 About The Health Lottery

 It’s important not to think of the Health Lottery (founded in autumn 2011) as a ‘national’ draw.
 Rather, it’s an independent collection of a dozen local society lotteries.
-Each one represents a number of local authority areas, is licensed by the UK Gambling Commission and works to raise money for health-related good causes in its own area across England, Wales and Scotland.
+Each one represents a number of local authority areas, is licenced by the UK Gambling Commission and works to raise money for health-related good causes in its own area across England, Wales and Scotland.

 Over the years since its launch, more than £100m has been raised to support health-related good causes, from loneliness, dementia and mental health issues to learning disabilities.
 Crucially, each society takes it in turns to take part in the draws on a rotating basis, so that every area gets a fair share of the proceeds.
 In all, 20p for every £1 spent, or 20%, goes to the local health-based work.
 (Interestingly, this compares with 28% for the National Lottery.)